juliogomez/netdevops/README.md

 ll $NCS_DIR/packages/neds/
 ```

-Once you have installed these versions, you'll need to `source` the `ncsrc` file for this version before beginning the local dev process.
+Once you have installed these versions, you'll need to `source` the `ncsrc` file for this version before beginning the local development process.

 ```
 source ~/ncs-4.5.3/ncsrc
 ```

-_Don't forget to include this command in your startup shell (ie .zshrc)_
+_Don't forget to include this command in your startup shell (eg .zshrc)_

 Now you can test your local NSO installation.